back to latest articles

 The Silent Crisis in Financial Digital Products

-Every financial executive today feels the same pressure, whether they admit it publicly or not: “We have invested millions into digital.
+Almost every financial executive today feels the same pressure, whether they admit it publicly or not: “We have invested millions into digital.
 Why doesn’t it feel like an advantage?”

 You modernized.
 You built the app.
 You digitized processes.
 You bought the systems.
 You launched the features.
 You ran the marketing.